edupinhata/codeInterview/Python/PlenoInterview/README.md

 - There are some logical errors that will make the algorithms run wrongly.

 a.
 Fix all the errors.
 So the program compile.

 b.
-Fix all logical errors so the array is sorted from the smaller number to the greater number.
+Fix all logical errors so the array is sorted from **the smaller number to the greater number**.

 ---